 | Supreme Court.
 (File Photo) |

-The case was filed by Vatsala Panghal, who had scored 455 marks in NEET-UG 2025 and secured an All India Rank of 1,13,803, while claiming to be Rank No. 2 in Nagaland.
-The petitioner sought entitlement to one of the MBBS seats allotted to Nagaland under the central pool.
+The case was filed by Vatsala Panghal, a candidate who appeared in the National Eligibility-cum-Entrance Test (NEET-UG) 2025 and secured 455 marks, obtaining an All India Rank (AIR) of 1,13,803.
+The petitioner claimed to be ranked second among candidates in Nagaland and sought admission to one of the MBBS seats allocated to the state through the central pool mechanism.

 ALSO READ: Nagaland Police Reiterate Mandatory Protected Area Permit for Foreign Nationals